eislerMeinName/complexPendulum/README.md

 ## Parameter Calculation Script
 Calculates the necessary parameter for your xml file based on simpler parameters, that are easier to identify.

+## Use in Matlab/ Simulink
+Just decide on an own training setup, pick the environment matching the desired action space, etc.
+Learn your Agent with a stable-baselines3 algorithm.
+Currently, the neural agent class only support PPO and SAC.
+During training you can observe the agent by executing the log script.
+After training, evaluating the agent is recommended.
+At last, save the parameters of your neural agent in a .mat file.
+Load your .mat file in the Matlab Init file.
+Now you can either observe your agent in the Simulink simulation or directly apply it to the real world system.

 > ## Citation
 > Nothing to cite, yet...